adhoc-dev/sale/sale_subscription_ux/README.rst

 Sale Subscription UX
 ====================

+#.
+Add an option to add or not period description on invoice narration
 #. check company consistency between subscription and partner
 #.
 This module add a boolean field to the Subscription template that let us copy or not its desctiprion in the recurring invoice notes.
 #.
 Add Dates required boolean field on Subscription Template model, if setted, then the Start date and End date will be required